parcel-bundler/lightningcss/wpt/README.md

 ## Refresh or expand the corpus

+Generate `fixtures.json` before the first local run.
 A checkout is only necessary for extraction.
 The research checkout may still be available at `/private/tmp/lightningcss-wpt-research`.
 For a new checkout:

 ```sh
 git clone --depth 1 --filter=blob:none --sparse https://github.com/web-platform-tests/wpt.git /tmp/lightningcss-wpt